ajbraus/web-1-intro-to-building-websites/README.md

-## Intro to Building Websites with HTML/CSS, Resourceful Routing, and an MVC Architecture
+## WEB 101 - Intro to Building Websites with HTML/CSS, Resourceful Routing, and an MVC Architecture

 ## Course Description